 Founder, C0-CEO & Chief Experience Officer

-Jane is co-founder, director and founding-CEO of World View Enterprises Inc., which is pioneering innovative flight technologies that offer unique perspectives of Earth from the edge of space.
+Jane is co-founder and founding-CEO of World View Enterprises Inc., which is pioneering innovative flight technologies that offer unique perspectives of Earth from the edge of space.
 The Silicon Valley-backed company has developed a new class of vehicle using controlled high-altitude balloon systems called Stratollites.
 They offer enterprise and government agencies low-cost, long-duration, persistent high-altitude flight, unavailable by any other means.
 Stratollite applications include: communications in remote locations to connect the remaining 4-billiion people without reliable connectivity; remote sensing applications that DARPA has called “game changing”; weather insights that can increase tornado predictions from minutes to hours; and many research applications.
 The Stratollite was featured on the cover of the most widely read aerospace journal, Aerospace America.
 World View’s headquarters form the world’s first dedicated stratospheric flight facility, which was built by Pima County, the City of Tucson and the State of Arizona for $16 million after a multi-state competition.
 Working with Pima County, World View founded and operates Spaceport Tucson.

 Poynter was formerly co-founder, Chairman, and President of Paragon Space Development Corporation, specializing in life support and thermal control in extreme environments.
 The company has life-support technologies on spacecraft including the International Space Station (ISS), Lockheed’s Orion space capsule, Boeing’s CST-100 Starliner spacecraft, Sierra Nevada’s Dream Chaser.
 She has a patent for the world’s first self-sustaining habitats that flew on multiple space missions including: the U.S. Space Shuttle for seven days; the Russian Mir Space Station for two four-month missions; and, the ISS for 16 months, which was the first commercial payload on ISS.
 The habitat produced the first animals to ever complete its lifecycles in space, and ultimately completing many life cycles.
 The discoveries during these missions have great relevance to our understanding of long duration crewed space missions, and were published in numerous scientific papers including an edition of Space Biology dedicated to the results.